 God’s incomplete system

 God isn’t stupid, and knew this would happen beforehand.
-For that reason, He designed security measures to protect His rules.
-The results are clearly obvious:
+For that reason, He designed security measures to protect His rules:

 - Evil people typically receive some sort of comeuppance.